 Mid to Late Spring

 - The tunnels that were placed on the beds are ready for early transplanting: lettuce and I usually direct sow spinach, radishes and some early peas.
-I have successfully transplanted peas about 3 weeks before direct sowing outside for early yields. (in the photo above I have peas, fava beans, spinach and arugula under those tunnels if you can believe it!!)
+I have successfully transplanted peas about 3 weeks before direct sowing outside for early yields.

 - The rest of the indoor transplants are started: more brassicas, the 2nd round of nightshades & melons are started about 8 weeks before last frost.
 The summer & winter squash are started 3-4 weeks before last frost.
 Keep boosting seedlings with worm castings and starter food and move into larger pots as needed.
 Click here for when you should start your seeds.